Is Bluetooth Radiation Harmful? Understanding the Risks

 Children and Adolescents

-Children’s skulls are thinner and their brains are still developing.
-The same power level penetrates deeper into a child’s brain tissue.
-Additionally, children starting Bluetooth use today will accumulate far more lifetime exposure than current adults.
+Children’s skulls are thinner and their brains still developing.
+The same power level penetrates deeper into a child’s brain tissue than an adult’s.
+Children starting Bluetooth use today will accumulate far more lifetime exposure than current adults ever have.

 Pregnant Women